 No matter who you are, there are learning curves when it comes to training for and racing the marathon.
 Even Jordan Hasay—the second-fastest American woman ever at the distance—still considers herself a student.

-“I need the experience,” Hasay said during a phone interview with Women’s Running.
+“I need the experience,” Hasay said during a phone interview with Women’s Running prior to lining up for the 2019 Chicago Marathon (Editor’s note: She dropped out of the race due to a hamstring injury).
 “People forget I’ve only run three marathons.
 I need to learn more from the event in order to make the Olympic team.”

 It’s not to say she isn’t off to a strong start.
 In her first three marathons, Hasay is three for three so to speak: third place at the 2017 Boston Marathon, third at the 2017 Chicago Marathon, and third again this year in Boston.
 She has a personal best of 2:20:57, and when she lines up in October, she hopes to set a new American record—breaking Deena Kastor’s 2:19:36 finish at the 2006 London Marathon.

 After Chicago, it will be on to the 2020 U.S. Olympic Marathon Trials on February 29 in Atlanta, where the top three finishers will compete at the Tokyo Games, which would be Hasay’s first Olympic team, should she qualify.

 Even though she hasn’t quite figured it all out just yet, here’s some of the biggest training and racing wisdom Hasay has gathered so far:

 Identify your bigger picture.
 While it’s important to enjoy the process and build fitness day by day, when you’re looking at the major goals you want to accomplish, map out a route that takes them all into account.